jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 	(hideMoved ? "n" : "y"));
 ```
 __
-ui cards pilesettings - Asks the user to enter a name for the new card-pile.
-Then asks the user to enter the facing and show-moved flag for the new card pile.
-Then creates a new pile with the choices.
+ui cards pilesettings - User chooses a card-pile, then choses its card-facing and show-moved flag.
 ***